theGreatKyle1994/project-alpha/documentation/project-index.md

   Project-Alpha is a randomly generated turn-based 2D Roguelike with light multiplayer features.
 The gameplay loop will consist of a floor progression system utilizing the core combat system.
-The player is expected to fight, loot and scavange what they can from a randomly generated world in order to go against tougher enemies in upcoming floors.
+The player is expected to fight, loot and scavange what they can from a randomly generated world in order to survive against tougher enemies in upcoming floors.
 Enemies will have generated and scaled inventories to keep the player looking for better gear to get a competitive edge.
-Win conditions won't typically rely on killing all enemies but rather simply finding the exit.
-If the player deems themselves ready to move foreward to the next floor then nothing will stop them.
-On player death, the current game is lost.
-Though, a special currency is planned to make any run worth it to some extent by spending it on starting gear for the next run attempt.
+Win conditions won't typically rely on killing all enemies but simply finding the exit.
+If the player deems themselves ready to move forward to the next floor, nothing will stop them, but strong enemies will attempt to hinder progress ad-infinitum until either the enemy or player is killed.
+When the player's health reaches zero, the player dies and the current game is lost.
+Though, players can accrue a special in-game currency after each run, allowing for improved starting gear to be purchased for the next game.
   Shop systems and a out-of-game player stash is planned.
-No current information regarding questing.
+As of this time, there is no information available regarding questing.
 </p>

 <h2>File Documentation</h2>
 <p>
   This game project isn't using an established game engine.
-This choice was made so devs can have a better idea of how a core html canvas and react game can be made.
+This choice was made so devs can have a better idea of how a core HTML Canvas and React game can be made.
 You can see how our major files work
   <a href="./table-of-contents/table-of-contents.md">HERE</a>.
 </p>